 What should you expect in the first week of drug/alcohol rehab?

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

 What should you expect after the first week of drug/alcohol rehab?

 Our clinical team will begin to guide you, once you’ve completed your detox from alcohol or drugs, through the start of your therapy.
 The purpose of this is to help your understanding of the root cause of your alcohol or drug abuse, and it may take the form of group Cognitive Behavioural Therapy, one-to-one counselling, or similar procedures.

-In general, residential programmes are quite diverse, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, and progress back to an ordered life with a more structured feel to it.
+Residential programs in Pentwyn and Cardiff are multi-faceted in general, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, And gradually you’ll sense a shift back towards an ordered and structured life.

-These will assist you as you move from residential care back into the outside world and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.
+These will help you move on from residential treatment back into life outside the clinic and allow you to plan ahead to prevent any triggers which may cause a relapse.

 Rehab will reward those who accept full responsibility for getting their lives back on track and who understand that only their own will can achieve this.

 Is There Anything That No Longer Works In Terms Of Rehab Treatment?